Cellularity of KLR and weighted KLRW algebras via crystals: Main example

 Here, and throughout, we let $\sym=\mathrm{Aut}(\set{1,\dots,n})$ be the symmetric group on $\set{1,\dots,n}$, where we use the cycle notation for its elements.

 As we have said, our basic strategy is to \emph{pull strings and jump dots to the right} using the results of \autoref{SS:RecollectionMoveRight}.

 As in \cite{MaTu-klrw-algebras} and \cite{MaTu-klrw-algebras-bad}, an important observation is that certain Reidemeister II relations do not hold, which stops us from pulling strings to the right.
 For example, assume that $i\Rightarrow j$.
 Then \autoref{L:RecollectionMovingStringsDots}.(b) tells us that we can pull a ghost $i$-string with one dot to the right, or jump the dot on a ghost $i$-string to the right.
 However, none of the relations allow us to pull a ghost $i$-string without dot, or a solid $j$-string with one dot, to the right, so these strings are \emph{blocked}.
-It is possible that some of the other relations allow us to pull these strings further to the right but we eventually see that these strings cannot be pulled further to right.
+It is possible that some of the other relations allow us to pull these strings further to the right but we eventually see that it is not possible to pull these strings further to right.

 Generalizing the simple observation from the last paragraph to all residues leads us to our main strategy for constructing idempotents: we place the solid strings and their ghosts inductively by putting the new strings on the left of the diagram and then pull them to the right until they are blocked by another string for which there is no Reidemeister II relation.
-Using categorification, we show that the residue sequences for the idempotents are given by paths in the corresponding crystal graph, and the idempotent diagrams are naturally indexed by vertices of the corresponding crystal graph.
-We will see that the idempotent diagrams are maximal with respect to the total order $\sandorder$, which measures how far strings are placed to the right.
+Using categorification, we show that the residue sequences for the idempotent diagrams are given by paths in the corresponding crystal graph, so the idempotent diagrams are naturally indexed by vertices of the crystal graph.
+We will see that the idempotent diagrams in our sandwich cellular basis are maximal with respect to a total order $\sandorder$, which measures how far strings are placed to the right.